 It remains to answer the question: why does the Russian Navy need submarines with VNEU?
 In essence, modern VNEU have a number of disadvantages: low power, which forces them to be used together with a traditional diesel-electric power plant, as a result - low underwater speed at VNEU (not applicable to diesel-electric submarines with lithium-ion batteries), high cost, necessity facilities on the Navy special infrastructure.

-Yet advantages outweigh disadvantages.
-The main one is the high secrecy and difficulty in detecting such submarines by anti-submarine aircraft.
-For us, this is very important, because, for example, Japan has about a hundred modern anti-submarine aircraft.
-Another advantage is a very low noise level, often less than the background noise of the sea.
-And finally, no matter how expensive the submarine is with VNEU, it is still cheaper than the nuclear one.
-In addition, submarines with VNEU are actively used in the fleets of our potential adversaries: Germany, Turkey, Japan.
-In case of conflict, our submariners will have to confront more advanced submarines.
-And if you do not develop modern engines with VNEU, then the technological gap that is taking place now will eventually become an irresistible catcher.
+Yet the merits outweigh the demerits.
+The main one is the high secrecy and difficulty of detecting such submarines by anti-submarine aviation.
+This is very important for us, because, for example, Japan has about a hundred modern anti-submarine aircraft.
+Another advantage is the very low noise level, often less than the background noise of the sea.
+And finally, no matter how expensive a submarine with VNEU is, it is still cheaper than a nuclear one.
+In addition, submarines with VNEU are actively used in fleets our potential adversaries: Germany, Turkey, Japan.
+In the event of a conflict, our submariners will have to confront more advanced submarines.
+And if you do not develop modern engines with VNEU, then the technological gap that is taking place now will eventually become an insurmountable abyss.